SurajSharma52/CP-Plus-Camera-login-page-bruteforce/README.md

 # RUN THESE COMMANDS ON POWERSHELL

 - Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
-- Enter y and press enter { if asked! }
+- Enter "A" and press enter { if asked! }
 - python --version
 - NAVIGATE TO THE DIRECTORY WHERE YOU DOWNLOAD THIS PROJECT AND RUN THESE COMMANDS